You Can't Build AI on a Broken Foundation

 At exit, this shows up in due diligence.
 It shows up in the multiple.

 Data first.
 AI second.
-Outcoms always.
+Outcomes always.

 Where to start.